richardortiz84/jquery-slider/README.md

 This is a very basic slider for use with jquery for mobile and web applications.
 The slides are responsive and will resize to fit the container they are placed in.
-The slides use hardware acceleration to transition between slides and also respond to touch events for a much smoother native feel on mobile browsers.
+The slides use hardware acceleration to transition between slides and also respond to touch events for a much smoother native feel on mobile browsers and hybrid applications.

 ##HTML Markup:
 ```html